alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 Disclaimers
 ---------------------------------------------------------------------

-* I did not do a PhD.
-This is based off what I believe grad school is like, but my model could be incorrect.
+* This is based off what I believe grad school is like, but my model could be incorrect.
-* Industry research labs are not identical - my experience may not be typical.
+* Industry research labs are not identical and my experience may not be typical.
 * This is specific to machine learning PhDs.
 ML is in a very unique position that doesn't generalize to other fields.
 Extrapolate with caution.